Servers-for-Hackers/the-book/README.md

 2. Page number, if available, preferably from the PDF version
 3. Any text or surrounding text I can search for will be helpful

-I have a lot of Markdown files which, while close to the PDF, don't exactly correlate to the various versions of the final book.
+I have a lot of Markdown files which, while close to the PDF, aren't necessarily *exactly* correlated to the various versions of the final book.
 Any help in finding the specific text you reference in a new issue is appreciated!